-We remain confident in the underlying fundamentals, technologies and long-term potential for growth at the companies within our investment portfolio and are committed to delivering additional value for shareholders going forward.
+Against this economic backdrop, your Board will continue to maintain a rigorous and highly selective investment approach which is committed to delivering additional value for shareholders going forward.
+We remain confident in the underlying fundamentals, technologies and long-term potential for growth at the companies within our investment portfolio.

-Michael Bretherton Chairman 2 July 2019
+Michael Bretherton Chairman 29 June 2020